Generic Name: ribavirin (RYE-ba-VIR-in)

 - Use ribavirin capsules with extreme caution in CHILDREN younger than 3 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: Do not use ribavirin capsules if you are pregnant.
 Avoid becoming pregnant while you are taking it.
 If you think you may be pregnant, contact your doctor right away.
-It is not known if ribavirin capsules is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking ribavirin capsules.

 Possible side effects of ribavirin capsules: